nasrat-v/nm_objdump/README.md

 # nm_objdump
 A simple implementation of GNU shell commands: Nm and Objdump.

-- These commands disassemble executable files, relocatable object files, core files, and shared objects
+- These commands disassemble executable files, relocatable object files, core files, and shared objects in a Unix environnement
 - These are very useful tools for programmers working on compiling tools
 - Or for programmers working on binary security.